 Gloria Chang is a Canadian writer, editor, and wine journalist based in Vancouver, Canada.

 As a news and features reporter, she has written, produced, hosted and directed for Canada’s most prominent broadcasters and widest distributed publishers.
 Her stories have been broadcast on CTV News, CBC French Television, Discovery Channel Canada, and Canada’s national public broadcaster: CBC French Television and CBC Radio, including its premier documentary show IDEAS, Tapestry and a variety of other programs.
 They have appeared in Reader’s Digest, Vancouver Magazine, GEIST magazine, Vancouver Sun Travel, Westjet Magazine, The Georgia Straight, and finedininglovers.com.
-She was a columnist for cbc.ca Analysis & Viewpoint and The Richmond Review.
+She was a regular columnist for cbc.ca Analysis & Viewpoint and The Richmond Review.

 Gloria was part of the team that launched exn.ca, Discovery Channel Canada Online (now discovery.ca), one of the world’s first editorial websites, and Transcontinental Media’s online presence of its women’s magazines: Elle Canada, Canadian Living, Homemaker’s, and Style at Home.

-She has taught creative writing and journalism at Langara College Dept. of Creative & Applied Arts and is a recipient of the Jack Webster Foundation Research Fellowship.
+She has taught creative writing and journalism at Langara College Continuing Studies Creative & Applied Arts, and is a recipient of the Jack Webster Foundation Research Fellowship.

-Gloria holds a Bachelor of Arts in Political Theory from McGill University and a Master of Arts in Journalism from Western University (formerly University of Western Ontario (now Western University).
-Her wine education includes WSET 3 (Wine & Spirits Education Trust) Advanced Certified and is currently completing her WSET 4 Diploma (Spirits excepted), and travel to many of the world’s major wine regions.
+Gloria holds a Bachelor of Arts in Political Theory from McGill University, and a Master of Arts in Journalism from the Graduate School of Journalism at the University of Western Ontario (now Western University).
+Her wine education includes WSET 3 (Wine & Spirits Education Trust) Advanced Certification, the internationally recognized and prestigious WSET 4 Diploma (Spirits excepted), and travel to many of the world’s major wine regions.
 She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International.